 We are an enterprising and professional group working in cinema, culture, academia and digital marketing.
 By using our experience in the animated world, we want to help create a wider audience that can enjoy and understand what animated art is all about.
 As we organize ReAnima International Animated Film Festival, embracing novelty, variety and international influences are our means to achieve our goals.

 Director and Program Director

-He is a scriptwriter for cinema, television and animation that in recent years has been specializing in and writing about international animation.
-Since 2013 he has organized and curated various animation events around the world involving festivals so different and diverse as: Etiuda & Anima, Stoptrik, Animateka, Animasivo and Animafest among others.
-He has given diverse lectures about animation, also he was a member of the jury in the Animateka Festival in 2017.
-In addition he organized a small European distribution circuit for the Mexican Animasivo festival and other individual screenings in cultural centres, achieving that several festivals work together for the sake of the big passion that unites them all – animation.
+He is a script writer for cinema, television and animation.
+In recent years, he has been specializing in and writing about international animation.
+Since 2013, he has organized and curated various animation events around the world involving festivals as different and diverse as: Etiuda & Anima, Stoptrik, Animateka, Animasivo and Animafest, among others.
+He has given diverse lectures about animation, and was a member of the jury in the Animateka Festival in 2017.
+In addition, he has organized a small European distribution circuit for the Mexican Animasivo festival and other individual screenings in cultural centres, achieving a collaboration between several festivals for the sake of the big passion that unites them all – animation.

 Ingvild has a bachelor’s degree in Japanese from the University of Bergen, with a year abroad at Ritsumeikan University in Kyoto, and a master’s degree in media science from the University of Bergen.
 Ingvild wrote her media science bachelor’s thesis on the evolution of the Norwegian animation industry, and she wants to do more research on animation.
 Her other interests within the field of media science include media representation, podcasting, documentary films, freedom of speech, freedom of information, and the future of media technology.
 Currently, she’s working as a research assistant at the University of Bergen.